codeuniversity/control-high/README.md

 The Planner will take the size of the map and the location of the obstacles to create a plan/path through the given map.
 It will replan once the current plan is not possible anymore.

-### Sender
+### Supplier

-The Sender will take the plan from the Planner and send it one action at a time to the Gait-Controller.
-When the Planner replans, the Sender will get the updated map and send the new actions.
+The Supplier will take the plan from the Planner and send it one action at a time to the Gait-Controller.
+When the Planner replans, the Supplier will get the updated map and send the new actions.

 ### Receiver